ardaergin/VBL/markdown_files/FAQ.md

       <span class="chev" aria-hidden="true"></span>
     </summary>
     <div class="a">
       The VU Student Pool consists of students from various academic backgrounds who participate in behavioural and cognitive research studies.
 They are available throughout the entire academic year.
-As of August 2025, the pool includes 550 students, and the number is steadily increasing as more students join.
+As of October 2025, the pool includes 1200 students, and the number is steadily increasing as more students join.
     </div>
   </details>